XingxingHuang/DeepLearningTechniques_2D/README.md

 **FCN** [CVPR 2015](https://www.cv-foundation.org/openaccess/content_cvpr_2015/html/Long_Fully_Convolutional_Networks_2015_CVPR_paper.html) idea of upsample and provide pixel level predictions.
 You can create FCN-32s,FCN-16s,FCN-8s with different upsample sizes.

+**InstanceFCN** [1603.08678](https://arxiv.org/abs/1603.08678) Using InstanceFCN, each score map is responsible for capturing relative position of object instance.
+A very nice introduction from [towardsdatascience](https://towardsdatascience.com/review-instancefcn-instance-sensitive-score-maps-instance-segmentation-dbfe67d4ee92).
+R-FCN uses positive-sensitive score maps for object detection, while InstanceFCN uses instance-sensitive score maps for generating proposals during the instance-sensitive score maps branch.
+During objectness score map branch, it uses a 1x1 layer as a per-pixel logistic regression for classifying instance/not-instance of the sliding window centered at this pixel.

 **U-Net** [1505.04597](https://arxiv.org/abs/1505.04597) Combine earlier higher resolution features and upsampled feature to increase get better representation.

 **SegNet** [1511.00561](https://arxiv.org/abs/1511.00561) SegNet includes encoder network, decoder network, pixel-wise classification layer. no full connection layer, recording max-pooling indices, memory efficient.
 FCN, Deeplab, DeconvNet (but nod U-Net) are compared in this paper.
 The significant contribution is that the maxpooling indices transferred to decoder to improve the segmentation resolution.